Homoeolabus analis

 Homoeolabus analis, known generally as the leaf-rolling weevil or oak leaf rolling weevil, is a species of leaf-rolling weevil in the family of beetles known as Attelabidae.
+The leaf roll of an Attelabidae beetle is referred to as a nidus (plural, niduses or nidi)—the Latin word for 'nest'.
+The process of constructing the leaf roll is termed "nidification".
+The main purpose of a leaf roll is to keep the eggs safe during the gestation period.
 It is found in North America.
-It is often preyed upon by the obligate egg predator and nest thief Thief Weevil.
+It is often preyed upon by the obligate egg predator and nest thief; Thief Weevil.